First National Bank of Davenport: Post-First National Bank of Davenport

 After the bank discontinued its operations, the building was acquired by the Davenport Community School District for its offices and other programs.
 In July 2018, the District moved its operations into a former school building across the street.
 Newbury Living of West Des Moines, Iowa then began converting the building into a mixed-use project.
-Their $6.7 million transformation of The Brenton into a block of thirty-eight apartments was completed in 2020.
+Their $6.7 million transformation into The Brenton, a block of thirty-eight apartments, was completed in 2020.
 The apartments are located on the second and third floors of the building; the first floor is an open public gathering space.
 What used to be the vault of the bank has been made into a gaming room.